Keryn Paviour-Smith: “There is no ‘delete’ button in a digital age”

 Colin: I think for me, the way I handle the rate of change and communicate with my teams about it is to first accept that it’s there and it’s not going to slow down or go away.
 Then I work at finding a way to repeatedly adapt so that we can just get on with it!

 We've never had as much information at our fingertips as we do now.
 The key is in understanding how you access it, when you access it, and, more importantly, what do you actually do with it once you've got it.

 Keryn: I also try to accept that there will be a limit to my knowledge and I can’t know everything!
 So I choose a couple of things to become an expert in, to be “famous for”, and I acknowledge who to go to for the things I don’t know or understand.

 Colin: Look for the bite-sized chunks of learning that will satisfy your curiosity and ensure you keep up to date with what's actually happening around you in a timely manner.
 Yes, understand your limitations, but embrace change and the new avenues it will take you down.

 3. What are the challenges today in finding great talent?

-Keryn: This is something that many of our attendees at the 12 April Disclose.
-Discuss.
-Discover. event could relate to.
+Keryn: This is something that many can relate to.
 The “war for talent”, originally identified by McKinsey in 1997, never ended.